dividab/tsconfig-paths/README.md

 /**
  * Creates a function that can resolve paths according to tsconfig paths property.
- * @param tsConfigPath The paths where tsconfig.json is located.
- * @param baseUrl The baseUrl specified in tsconfig.
+ * @param absoluteBaseUrl Absolute version of baseUrl as specified in tsconfig.
- * @param paths The paths specified in tsconfig.
+ * @param paths The paths as specified in tsconfig.
  * @param mainFields A list of package.json field names to try when resolving module files.
+ * @returns a function that can resolve paths.
  */
 export function createMatchPath(
   absoluteBaseUrl: string,
   paths: { [key: string]: Array<string> },
   mainFields: string[] = ["main"]
 ): MatchPath {
 ```

 The `createMatchPath` function will create a function that can match paths.
 It accepts `baseUrl` and `paths` directly as they are specified in tsconfig and will handle resolving paths to absolute form.
 The created function has the signare specified by the type `MatchPath` above.